Each of the three reservoirs within Curecanti has a character all its own. They each provide a different type of boating experience.

 MORROW POINT RESERVOIR

-For the more adventurous and very hearty, Morrow Point Reservoir can provide a fabulous canoeing or sea kayaking trip.
+For the more adventurous and hearty, Morrow Point provides a fabulous canoeing or sea-kayaking trip.
 The adventure begins with hauling your boat and gear into the canyon.
 The easiest access to the reservoir is via the Pine Creek Trail.
 This trail consists of approximately 232 steps into the canyon.
 From the bottom of the stairs, the trail follows the reservoir for about a mile.
 You can put your boat in a short distance past the end of the stairs.

 Fluctuating water levels and releases from Morrow Point Dam can create navigational problems.
 Tricky currents, protruding rocks, and backwashes caused by water rushing over submerged rocks, can overturn the inattentive boater.
 In addition, conditions along the river section on Crystal can change drastically during the course of a day.

 Heavy spring runoff from Cimarron and Mesa Creeks can further complicate matters.
 Before launching, be sure to assess the capabilities of your equipment and the condition of the water.

 Warning: Reservoir levels change without warning!
 Be prepared for quickly changing weather conditions, and very cold water temperatures!